dylankgirard/StreamChamp-Front/README.md

 ## Project Description

 Welcome to StreamChamp - a visual re-imagining of the popular Twitch.tv streaming platform.
 This application allows viewing of many top Twitch streamers, with full chat, follow, and subscription integration.
-Using OAuth2, users will be able to use their own Twitch account to view their favorite streamers and discover new streamers.
+Using our custom Django API back-end, users can follow and view their favorite streamers and discover new streamers.

 This application uses Twitch's API to collect user data, and is built using React/Bootstrap.
 The project has a high focus on visual design, responsiveness, and accessibility.